 The aim of bladder training is to increase the length of time between using the toilet.
 You gradually increase the time between urinating (this can be just by five minutes).
 It may take weeks or months to be effective but your continence advisor or MS specialist nurse can put together a timetable to support you to achieve this.

-Where medication hasn’t been effective an injection of botulinum toxin (botox) into the bladder wall is an option.
-This acts by stopping nerve messages to the bladder muscles and can freeze their contraction.
-Following this treatment the bladder can’t empty itself and you will then need to use a catheter to empty your bladder.
+Where medication hasn’t been effective an injection of botulinum toxin (Botox) into the bladder wall is an option.
+This acts by stopping nerve messages to the bladder muscles and can freeze their contraction, improving urinary continence.
+Following treatment with Botox injections, your bladder may no longer be able to empty itself so you may need to use a catheter.

-Treatment approaches when you have problems emptying the bladder or staring to urinate
+Treatment approaches when you have problems emptying your bladder or starting to urinate

 Trying to relax when passing urine can help to improve hesitancy.
 For some people the sound of running water, for example from a tap, can relax the bladder valve to start the urine flow.